Aniruddha-Deb/aniruddha-deb.github.io/content/_index.md

 I like to build stuff.

-Currently a CS undergrad at IIT Delhi.
-Previously at Optiver.
+Currently a Software Engineer at Optiver.
+Previously a CS undergrad at IIT Delhi.